-What To Do In Tirana: 15+ Tirana Tourist Attractions
+What To Do In Tirana – Tirana Tourist Attractions

-A Tirana sightseeing journey should definitely include a visit to the Pyramid of Tirana, also known as the Enver Hoxa Pyramid or, locally, simply as the Piramida.
-Although this might not to be the most spectacular looking architectural landmark in the city, its historic significance is huge.
+A Tirana sightseeing journey should include visiting the Pyramid of Tirana, also known as the Enver Hoxa Pyramid or, locally, simply as the Piramida.
+Although this might not be the most spectacular architectural landmark in Tirana, its historical significance is enormous.

 Located in the heart of the city, on the main road between the Presidential Palace and Skanderbeg Square, the building was opened in 1988 as the Enver Hoxha Museum.
 Originally meant to be dedicated to Enver Hoxha, the communist leader who ruled Albania from the end of World War II to 1985, the fall of communism in 1991 resulted in a logical repurposing and rebranding.

 Since then, the Pyramid has served as an exhibition and conference center, a base of humanitarian aid during the 1999 Kosovo War, and even a media broadcasting center.